akilkarthikeyan/maxit/README.md

 # Maxit

 Maxit is usually played on an n x n grid of squares.
 Each square contains a value ranging from -9 to 15.
 One of the squares is initially designated with a marker (**) indicating the current position.
-Player 1 may take any square on the same row as the marker.
-When Player 1 is done, Player 2 makes a similar move, except choosing between the squares in the column.
+Player X may take any square on the same row as the marker.
+When Player X is done, Player Y makes a similar move, except choosing between the squares in the column.
 Play alternates until all squares are taken or until a player is left without a valid move.
 The player with the most points at the end is the winner.